 The following procedures may be considered reconstructive or cosmetic.
 Cosmetic procedures and/or surgery are statutorily excluded by Medicare.
 These services will be denied as non-covered.
 Non-covered procedures do not need to be billed to the Contractor.

 Claims do not have to be submitted for cosmetic procedures.
-However, if a denial of Medicare coverage is necessary, a GY modifier (items or services statutorily excluded or does not meet the definition of any Medicare benefit) can be used on a cosmetic procedure to receive a non-covered denial.
+However, suppose a denial of Medicare coverage is necessary.
+In that case, a GY modifier (items or services statutorily excluded or does not meet the definition of any Medicare benefit) can be used on a cosmetic procedure to receive a non-covered denial.

 Cosmetic Services Denials